 Fail to Identify Driver

 Failing to identify the driver of a vehicle is a criminal offence when requested by the police or another authorised person.
 These cases usually occur when a notification of an intended prosecution are sent to the registered keeper of a vehicle.
 Speak with our Motoring Defence Team Ashmans Solicitors before speaking with the police.
 Asking them to identify the driver of the vehicle at a particular time and place resulting from an offence.
 However, you may be requested to identify the driver if your vehicle has been involved in an accident which caused a personal injury.
 Or consequently damaged someone else’s property.
 You are expected to take all reasonable steps to identify who is driving your vehicle.
 The law specifically says:

-- If a driver of a vehicle is alleged to have committed a motoring offence, a notice of intended prosecution (NIP) is sent to the registered keeper of the vehicle
+- If a driver of a vehicle is alleged to have committed a motoring offence.
+Then a notice of intended prosecution (NIP) is sent to the registered keeper of the vehicle

 - The registered keeper is then responsible by law to provide details to identify the offending driver